nolanbconaway/DIVA/README.md

 This set of scripts runs a minimal version of the DIVA model of category learning (Kurtz, 2007).
 It is written in MATLAB, and is currently set up to simulate the six-types problem of Shepard, Hovland, & Jenkins (1961)--though it should generalize to any dataset.
 There are a variety of utility scripts, and a few important ones:

-- START.m can be used to test DIVA using particular parameter sets.
+- **START.m** can be used to test DIVA using particular parameter sets.
-- GRIDSEARCH.m can be used to store model performance across a range of parameters
+- **GRIDSEARCH.m** can be used to store model performance across a range of parameters
-- DIVA.m uses a provided architecture to train a network on a set of inputs and category assignments.
+- **DIVA.m** uses a provided architecture to train a network on a set of inputs and category assignments.
-- FORWARDPASS.m propagates input activations through the network and returns measures of network performance
+- **FORWARDPASS.m** propagates input activations through the network and returns measures of network performance

-Simulations are run by executing the START pr GRIDSEARCH scripts.
+Simulations are run by executing the START.m or GRIDSEARCH.m scripts.
 All simulations begin by passing a model struct to the DIVA script.
 At a minimum, 'model' needs to include:

 ```
 model.numblocks __________ number of weight updates